5ir-Lancelot/freshwater_solution/README.md

   ## Tipps and Tricks
   For easy application of the app safe the scripts on Pycharm and upload it from there automatically to GitHub From Vercel it can then be automatially downloaded from the github repository.
 Any change in the files will then automatcally applied to the Vercel web app.

+  Some PyCharm tricks:

+  - commit + push   -> sends the data to GitHUB
+  - pull  -> downloads the data from GitHub to the local folders via PyCharm